 There is nothing complicated about this fish feeder, and it separates for easy cleaning.
 Simply wipe it down with a damp cloth.

 The container simply pulls off the unit and can be refilled in seconds…

 The container holds a generous portion of fish food (3.38 fl oz/100 ml), which is more than enough to keep our fish fed for weeks at a time.

 And at the end of the container, you have a sliding opening that you can adjust according to how much fish food you want to dispense at a time.

-The wider the opening, the more food that will be dispensed during each rotation – simple enough, right?
+The opening controls the food dispensed.
+The wider the opening, the more food that will be dispensed in the fish tank during each rotation – simple enough, right?

 It takes some testing to determine how wide you need to make the opening of the dispenser.
 Adjust it until just a bit less is dispensed than you would normally feed your fish by hand.

 Once you find the perfect setting, put a piece of tape over the slider.
 This will stop you from accidently moving it, especially when you refill it.
 And as you will soon see, this piece of tape has another use…

 We tested the Eheim Automatic Fish Feeder with a variety of different fish foods.
 Here are the results:

 |Algae Wafers||Small to medium only|